BOBBY & THE BOHEMIANS

 Arthur Rimbaud from A Season in Hell & Illuminations -- Now I am an outcast.
 I loathe the fatherland.
 The thing for me is a very drunken sleep on the beach.

 Both Rousseau and Rimbaud were vagabonding, runaway scamps with the gay Rimbaud getting imprisoned for vagrancy.
 He also got his ears boxed by his strict mother for reading Victor Hugoʼs Les Misérables -- also known as The Miserables, The Wretched, The Miserable Ones, The Poor Ones, The Wretched Poor, The Victims, and The Dispossessed.
 In The Social Contract, Rousseau begins by stating: Man was born free, and he is everywhere in chains...
 Those who think themselves the masters of others are indeed greater slaves than they...
 Everything is good as it comes from the hands of the Maker of the world, but degenerates once it gets into the hands of man.
+Not so according to the Holy Bible which indicates that after Adam, man is born in shackles with an innate sin nature.

-A few centuries earlier, the great political philosopher Thomas Hobbes had laid out his own social contract theory in his Leviathan.
+A few centuries before Rousseau, the great political philosopher Thomas Hobbes had laid out his own social contract theory in his Leviathan.
 He too, felt that humanity was brutish, but that mankind was born that way.
 Hobbes believed in total government control or totalitarianism, for if left unchecked with unlimited natural freedom, man would plunder, rape, and murder.
 Life would be solitary, poor, nasty, and short.
 There would be bellum omnium contra omnes -- an endless “war of all against all.”

 Jean-Jacques Rousseau was a misfit and saw the world as corrupt.
 While some biographers paint a rather noble picture regarding his life story, others have not been so kind.
 The great Denis Diderot, editor of The Encyclopédie (most famous for representing the thought of the Enlightenment), described Rousseau as being “false, vain as Satan, ungrateful, cruel, hypocritical, and wicked...
 He sucked ideas from me, used them himself, and then affected to despise me.”
 (Damrosch, Leo.
 Jean-Jacques Rousseau: Restless Genius.
 NY: Houghton, Mifflin Harcourt, 2005. pp. 304)